crimsonknave/cot/README.md

     - property
       - The first parameter is the name of the property and it is added as a method to the object.
       - You can pass additional options in two ways, first you can pass a hash of options to property and secondly you can pass a block to property.
-      - There are three optional arguments, value, from and searchable.
+      - There are five optional arguments, value, from, missing, primary and searchable.
       - From indicates that the property has an alternate key in the incoming/outgoing data.
       - Searchable adds the property to the search mappings.
+      - Primary indicates that this is the primary key.
+Currently this only determines what exists? looks at.
+      - Missing takes a block and will execute the block if nothing was passed to the object on initialize.
+This block is evaluated in the context of the object.
+So you can for example have a string that says "Object #{id}"
       - Value takes a block and overwrites the value of the property to be the result of the block
         - This is useful for nested objects.
         - The block is executed as part of the instance of the object, so you have access to other properties.